TheMrMilchmann/TheFenceUnleashed-1.17/README.md

 this repository.
 Check out the [mainline repository](https://github.com/TheMrMilchmann/TheFenceUnleashed) for documentation, reporting issues and feature requests.

-This repository is currently **in active development**.
-It still receives feature updates.
+This repository is currently **in maintenance mode**.
+Features are not backported anymore but bugs will be fixed.

 ## Building from source